Farzinahmadzade/SP3_Interpolation_Project/README.md

 - `mean_3d` ≈ 1.2 m

 These values are consistent with expectations:
-- Broadcast orbits are designed for navigation accuracy at the meter level.
+- Broadcast orbits are designed for real‑time navigation with meter‑level accuracy, so a few meters of 3D difference are normal.
-- SP3 precise orbits aim at centimeter‑level accuracy
+- SP3 precise orbits aim at centimeter‑level accuracy and are generated using global networks and advanced dynamic models, so they provide a much smoother and more accurate reference trajectory for scientific analysis.